kuzzleio/kuzzle-plugin-prometheus/README.md

 ```

 This will start a demonstration stack composed with:
-* A scalable Kuzzle cluster using the Docker Compose option `--scale kuzzle=<number-of-replicas>` proxified by a Traefik router
+* A Kuzzle server proxified by a Traefik router
 * A Prometheus container configured to scrap metrics.
 * A Grafana container.